 Counseling services are available for every student in the school.
 The Counseling Office consists of a suite located adjacent to the Main and Health Offices.
-The primary function of the Office is to help coordinate the transition, orientation and placement of each student in the school and plan for his/her future.
+The primary function of the Office is to help coordinate the transition, orientation and placement of each student in the school and plan for their future.
 Counselors are available to assist students so that educational and vocational planning will be based upon sound information.
 The Office is the place where students can go to talk about themselves.
-If a student wishes to meet with a counselor, he/she should obtain a pass from the Office secretary or counselor directly.
+If a student wishes to meet with a counselor, they should ask their teacher for permission or contact their counselor directly.